 The price for autosomal testing stands at $79.
-The price of the Maternal Ancestry test is $159, while the Paternal Ancestry test costs $119.
+The price of the maternity test is $159, while paternity tests cost $119.

-FamilyTreeDNA offers robust DNA ancestry testing but not much beyond that.
-While we’ve found its ancientOrigins feature interesting, it couldn’t really justify the high prices and the fact that you have to pay for each type of testing separately.
+FamilyTreeDNA offers robust DNA ancestry testing, but not much beyond that.
+While we found its ancientOrigins feature interesting, it couldn’t really justify the high prices and the fact that you have to pay for each type of testing separately.

 Best DNA Test Kit for Ancestry - Top 5 Picks

 - MyHeritage DNA

 Methodology for Finding the Best DNA Test Kit

 Not all DNA tests are created equal.
-First of all, there are differences in the level of accuracy.
-But often, the main difference concerns the area of analysis the companies focus on.
-Some are primarily focused on helping you trace back your ancestry or ethnicity, while others help you find relatives and lay the groundwork for creating family trees.
-There are also some services that are focused on helping you spot potential health issues.
+Of course, there are differences in the level of accuracy, but often the main differences boil down to the area of analysis each company focuses on.
+Some focus primarily on helping you trace back your ancestry or ethnicity, while others help you find relatives and lay the groundwork for creating family trees.
+There are also some services that focus on helping you spot potential health and wellness issues.
 Other points of divergence among the best DNA test kits are things like pricing, shipping time, and clarity of the results.
 Below, we’ll list out all the different aspects we look at when reviewing and comparing DNA testing kits.

 Type of DNA Test

-Before you delve deeper into your search for the right DNA testing kit, you should familiarize yourself with different types of DNA tests.
+Before you delve deeper into your search for the right DNA testing kit, you should familiarize yourself with the different types of DNA tests.
 These tests differ in their ability to trace back your ancestry, and one of them can only be used on male DNA samples.
 There are three different test types.